tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/about-me-training-and-experience.md

 I have a current qualified clinic first aid qualification.

 ## Experience
-Having qualified in 2012 I have been treating people with Acupuncture continually since then.
+Having qualified in 2012 I have been treating people with Acupuncture continually since then and have treated hundreds of people of all ages ranging from 6 months to 92.

-I am a specialist Acupuncturist so I apply the full depth of Acupuncture knowledge, I do use simplified Acupuncture as an add on to another therapy.
+I am a full time, specialist Acupuncturist so I apply the full depth of Acupuncture knowledge, I do not use a simplified form Acupuncture as an add on to another therapy.

-I run a general practise treating a full range of conditions but have specialist training and experience in:
+While I run a busy general practise treating a full range of both physical and emotional conditions I also have specialist training and experience in:
-1. the treatment of children and the
+1. the treatment of babies, children & teenagers and the
-2. treatment of male and female fertility
+2. treatment of fertility related issues

+**These are both areas which require specialist knowledge above and beyond that in an Acupuncture degree**